auth0/docs/articles/quickstart/spa/angular2/embedded-login.md

   branch: embedded-login
   path: 01-Embedded-Login
 ---

-As an alternative to Auth0's centralized login page, the Lock widget can be embedded directly in your application.
+As an alternative to Auth0's universal login page, the Lock widget can be embedded directly in your application.

 <%= include('../_includes/_install_lock') %>